lgbt-foundation/whitepaper/whitepaper.md

   * Sean Howell, LGBT Impact, https://www.linkedin.com/in/seanhornet/, https://twitter.com/howell4change<br>
     Sean is an activist turned entrepreneur and Hornet's Co-Founder and President.
 Prior to Hornet, he was a fellow of the World Affairs Council and President of the Young Professional International Network.
 He helps hundreds of organizations leverage technology to expand their impact through his work with the MSM Global Forum, UNAIDS, E-CDC, PFLAG and Center for Public Health and Human Rights at John Hopkins.
 Sean is also a founding member of the UN Global Coalition for HIV Prevention and technical advisor to UNDPs and the World Bank LGBTI Index.
   * Llew Claasen, Token Economics, https://www.linkedin.com/in/llew-claasen-aa7145/, https://twitter.com/llewclaasen<br>
-    Llew is a highly experienced technology go-to-market strategist with deep expertise in designing, building, merchandising and marketing online & mobile software products and services (B2B, B2C, B2B2C).
-He currently serves as the Executive Director of the Bitcoin Foundation.
+    Llew is Managing Partner of Newtown Partners, a boutique blockchain investment and advisory services firm that he founded with Vinny Lingham.
+Newtown Partners employs a team of specialists in token economy design and implementation and has assisted a number of startups with their token sales.
+Llew is also the Executive Director of the Bitcoin Foundation, the world's oldest and largest Bitcoin advocacy organization.
   * Alex Conway, Technical Lead, https://www.linkedin.com/in/alex-conway-042666105/, https://twitter.com/alxcnwy<br>
     Alex is a data scientist / machine learning researcher / nerd.
 He is the founder and lead data scientist at NumberBoost, a machine learning software consultancy that has won multiple startup competitions including with Mercedes-Benz and MultiChoice.
 NumberBoost develops full-stack solutions to machine learning problems across all verticals.
 He has experience building software solutions in all kinds of stacks and situations, managing small and large tech teams.
   * Andreas Barhainski, Art Director and UX Design, https://www.linkedin.com/in/monotask/